 1. Heat oil in a pan over medium heat, add cumin seeds and saute for a minute or until it changes colour.

 2. Add chopped onions, ginger-garlic paste, green chilli and saute for 5-7 minutes until the onion starts browning.

 3. Put tomato puree, turmeric, red chilli powder, coriander powder, garam masala, salt, mix well and cook for 5 minutes or until oil separates from the onion-tomato gravy.

 4. Mix in tomato ketchup and cook for a minute.

 5. Stir in sliced onion, tomato, mixed peppers (capsicum) and saute for 2 minutes.

-6. Add paneer and mix gently until well combined. finish off with coriander.
+6. Now reduce the flame to low heat, add paneer and mix gently until well combined. finish off with chopped coriander leaves.

 Serve spicy and tasty jalfrezi curry with rice or naan.

 Fresh tomato puree can be substituted with canned chopped tomatoes.